Evo (magazine): History

-The first issue of EVO was produced in November 1998, and after the publication of the third issue in January 1999 - the Car Of The Year edition - the business was cash flow positive, with a worldwide readership of 30,000.
+The first issue of Evo was produced in November 1998, and after the publication of the third issue in January 1999 - the Car Of The Year edition - the business was cash flow positive, with a worldwide readership of 30,000.
 Later writers included Henry Catchpole, Jethro Bovingdon, Russell Bulgin and Chris Harris.
-EVO was aimed, created and edited to be a virtual maverick car club, with typical stunts including buying and driving an original Audi Quattro to the launch of the Audi TT in Italy, and the forming of a supercar pool including a Ferrari F40.
+Evo was aimed, created and edited to be a virtual maverick car club, with typical stunts including buying and driving an original Audi Quattro to the launch of the Audi TT in Italy, and the forming of a supercar pool including a Ferrari F40.

 Conscious that the business's success was bound to a single 13x a year publication, Metcalfe was approached by Future Publishing to sell the business.
-Conscious of the EVO-gang and approach that had been created, Metcalfe asked the Sales Director to approach his friend Felix Dennis about a counter bid.
+Conscious of the Evo-gang and approach that had been created, Metcalfe asked the Sales Director to approach his friend Felix Dennis about a counter bid.
 Dennis Publishing acquired the title in April 2001, with a readership of 40,000.

 Dennis Publishing enabled the magazine to reduce its costs in both printing, distribution as well as IT; as well as increasing subscriptions and distribution, especially overseas licensing.
 The online Evo Forum at the point of takeover was consuming over half of the IT infrastructure costs, but not producing any revenue.
 Unable to form a positive business plan, the Evo Forum was shut down.
-Metcalfe continued as Editorial Director of evo in Dennis' growing Automotive division, which included Auto Express and the later purchase of Octane magazine and Land Rover Monthly.
+Metcalfe continued as Editorial Director of Evo in Dennis' growing Automotive division, which included Auto Express, then the later purchases of Octane magazine and Land Rover Monthly as well as the new launches Carbuyer and DrivingElectric.

-Dennis' automotive publishing division was spun-off as independent company called Autovia.
+Dennis' automotive publishing division was spun-off as independent company called Autovia in 2021.

+Autovia was acquired by automotive online marketplace and content company Carwow in February 2024.